invisibleacropolis-ops/Glevel3/TESTING.md

 - `src/core` – fundamental Resource types such as `Component` and `EntityData`.
 - `src/globals` – autoload singletons like `AssetRegistry`, `EventBus`, and `ModuleRegistry`.
 - `src/systems` – example gameplay systems and components.
 - `src/tests` – individual test scripts exercising the registries.
+When interacting with the `ModuleRegistry`, rely on its helper methods (`register_module`, `get_module`, and `has_module`) instead of manipulating the internal `modules` dictionary directly so future refactors only need to adjust the singleton.
 - `tests` – a headless test harness and its manifest.

 ## Test Runner